-Rally Novice Rally Intermediate

-Rally Advanced Rally Excellent
+Rally Novice Rally Intermediate Rally Advanced Rally Excellent Rally Master Italiy Horioc rtany interinculate Italiy Advanoca Italiy Exocheric rtuny muster

-Rally Master

-AKC Rally [®] : Handlers in the "A" classes must own the dog entered or be a member of the owner's household or immediate family.
-Rally Novice A {RN title} Rally Advanced A {RA title} Rally Excellent A {RE title} Dogs may not have an AKC RN or any AKC obedience title (including Optional Dog must have an RN title but not an RA title or any AKC obedience title (including Dogs must have an RA title but not an RE title or any AKC Obedience title (including

-AND obedience little (including Optional title of any AKC obedience title (including lille of any AKC Obedience lille (including Class titles) prior to the close of entries.
+AKC Rally®: Handlers in the "A" classes must own the dog entered or be a member of the owner's household or immediate family.
+Rally Novice A Rally Advanced A Rally Excellent A {RN title} {RA title} {RE title} Dogs may not have an AKC RN or any Dog must have an RN title but not an RA Dogs must have an RA title but not an RE AKC obedience title (including Optional title or any AKC obedience title (including title or any AKC Obedience title (including Class titles) prior to the close of entries.
 Optional Class titles) prior to close of entries.
 Optional Class titles) prior to close of entries.
 Handlers may not have earned any AKC May show in Rally Advanced A for 60 May show in Rally Excellent A for 60 Rally or obedience titles. days after earning an RA title. days after earning an RE title.

-AKC Rally[®]: Handlers in the "B" classes may be the owner of the dog entered or any other person.
+AKC Rally": Handlers in the "B" classes may be the owner of the dog entered or any other person.